dwesterwick/SPTQuestingBots/README.md

     * The cottage area for Overpopulation in Lighthouse
     * The main area for Assessment - Part 1 in Lighthouse
     * The bridge for Knock-Knock in Lighthouse
-    * The truck for TerraGroup Trail Part 1 in Shoreline
-    * The meeting spot for TerraGroup Trail Part 4 in Shoreline
     * All locations for Long Line in Interchange
     * The 21WS Container for Provocation in Interchange
     * The underground depot for Safe Corridor in Reserve
     * One of the locations for Bunker Part 2 in Reserve (not sure which)
-    * Kaban's office for TerraGroup Trail Part 10 in Streets

 **Planned Improvements for Bot Questing:**
 * Adding an objective type for waiting a specified amount of time while patrolling the last objective area (for quests like Capturing Outposts)